-Luang Prabang is named after the Prabang Statue that, according to folklore, Chao Fa Ngum brought with him when he established the Kingdom of Lane Xang.
-This statue has a suitably grand building to house it, so head over to the former Royal Palace, which is now a museum.
+King Chao Fa Ngum brought the Prabang Statue with him when he established the Kingdom of Lane Xang, and it is this statue that Luang Prabang is named after.
+The Prabang Statue has a suitably grand building to house it, so head over to the former Royal Palace, which is now a museum.
 In the grounds is Hor Prabang where you can view the Prabang, before heading into the residence.
 In particular, check out the throne room, decorated with mosaic murals formed from Japanese mirrored glass, where the king and queen’s crowns together with various accoutrements of office are on display, before heading over to check out the vehicles which include a jeep and the speedboat he used to visit his orchards.

 A short stroll from the Palace is the Traditional Arts and Ethnology Centre (TAEC) where not only can you see the clothes, the jewellery and even a replica home from various ethnic groups, but you can also listen to some of the songs on the headphones dotted around the exhibition.
 If you want to learn more about the fascinating ethnography of Laos, then this is the place to do it.